Are you working in a safe job and dreaming of an inspirational one?

 Life’s too short to be stuck working hard just for the notion of security and paying the bills!
 If you’re ready for a work life change, read about how I left my safe job for an inspirational one and how you can refresh your work life too.
 Learn the 5 stepping stones I used to walk out the door of my “secure” job and into my dream job.
 And make sure you catch my 6 tips to refresh your work life.

-I responded by saying that my safe job many moons ago was being a Social Worker.
-It was safe because it was a full-time permanent position with benefits.
-Something I could rely on to pay the bills and plan for a secure future.
-Referring to it as safe was ironic because my life was threatened more than once while working there.
+Many years ago my safe job was working as a Social Worker.
+It was safe because it was something I could rely on to pay the bills and plan for a secure future.
+Referring to it as safe was ironic because my life was threatened more than once while on the job.
 Those few terrifying incidents got me to look at who and what was I doing this job for anyway?

-After a bit of introspection, it didn’t take long to realize I was fulfilling expectations of what a good person might do with their life.
+After a bit of introspection, it didn’t take long to realize I was fulfilling expectations of female family roles that dictated what a good person might do with their life.

 While I was waiting out those last couple of years at my safe job, dancing and fitness became my growing passion.

 I wasn’t thinking initially that dance would be my new career, especially because I was 36 and most dancers I knew were ending their careers by then.
 Yet, truth to tell, if someone would have asked me what my dream job would be at that time, I would have said, dancing every day!
 Essentially I followed that inspiration out the doors of my safe job and onto the dance floor of the Great Unknown.